 Hi there, I am Mariah!

-I live with my sweet husband and three darling kids in Temple, TX.
-Since getting married, we have lived in five different cities, in three different states!
-All of these moves have stemmed from pursing our dreams and education.
+I live with my sweet husband and four darling kids in St. George, UT.
+We recently relocated here after 12 years of living in Texas.
+Since getting married, we have lived in six different cities, in three different states!
 Moving so often definitely has it's difficult points, but I am finding joy in the journey of my life, and I am photographing it every step of the way.
-(I am also pleased to announce that we are putting down roots in Temple, so that also means super fun business announcements to come!)

 In recent years, I had several heartbreaking and challenging experiences that prompted some serious soul searching in regards to family and portrait photography.
 Why do I feel so passionate about this?
 Why am I drawn to familial interactions, emotion and milestones?
 I have found that the worth of a photo isn't necessarily made apparent until that photo is lost forever, or that loved one is gone forever.
-I have experienced both of those aspects of loss recently, and those experiences have shaken me to my core.
 These defining moments clarified why I do what I do.
 So when our memories fade, or when life's tragedies strike, we have something tangible and priceless to hold on to.

-My life's true calling belong to my three precious children, and my incredible husband.
+My life's true calling belongs to my four precious children, and my incredible husband.
 As passionate as I feel about preserving memories and life through photography, I feel equally passionate about creating a loving sanctuary for my little people.
-I try to balance both worlds with lots of pillow forts, other hobbies (exercising, quilting and baking) as well as getting involved in the community and our church group.
+I try to balance both worlds with lots of pillow forts, other hobbies (exercising, quilting and cooking) as well as getting involved in the community and our church group.
 Life is good!